CS5008Fall2025/midterm-report-zembug/README.md

         set arr[i] = arr[i - 1] + arr[ i - 2] // each number is sum of previous two
     return arr[n] //return nth Fibonacci number
 ```

-With the dynamic programming approach, the Big O notation is $O(n)$, representing linear time.
-This is because each Fibonacci number from $F(2)$ up to $F(n)$ is computed exactly once, using previously stored values to perform constant-time additions at each step.
-The algorithm begins with the base cases and builds the sequence incrementally, storing each result in a data structure for reuse.
-For space, it uses $O(n)$, since it maintains an array or list of size $(n+1)$ to hold all computed values from $F(0)$ through $F(n)$.
-As a result, both time and memory usage grow linearly with the input size.
-[7]

 ## Empirical Data & Discussion